AhmedEl-hadad/Arabic-Localization-Helper/README.md

 ## What is This Tool?

-**Arabic Localization Helper** is a simple automation tool that helps you create Arabic translations of your web applications, React projects, and static websites.
+**Arabic Localization Helper** is a powerful automation tool that helps you create Arabic translations of your web applications, React projects, and static websites.
+With optional AI-powered translation, it intelligently expands its dictionary while maintaining a dictionary-first approach for accuracy and performance.

 **What it does:**
 - Scans your project files for English text